top of page

 FamilySleeps

-Our "FamilySleeps" project will investigate circadian rhythms in families.
-We will do this in the context of genetic, environmental, and social synchrony in families with neurodevelopmental conditions.
-This project has received funding from a European Research Council (ERC) Starting Investigator Grant awarded to Dr Lorna Lopez, under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 950010).
+Our "FamilySleeps" project investigates circadian rhythms in families.
+We do this in the context of genetic, environmental, and social synchrony in families with neurodevelopmental conditions.
+This project is funded by a European Research Council (ERC) Starting Investigator Grant awarded to Dr Lorna Lopez, under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 950010).

-We are building a team of scientific and clinical researchers, with public patient involvement experts, to work on the underlying biological basis of disrupted circadian rhythms in families.
-This understanding will help address sleep disruption and other poor outcomes in families with autism, as well as increasing our understanding of the role of circadian rhythms in neurodevelopment in a family context.
+Our team of scientific and clinical researchers, including public patient involvement experts, works on the underlying biological basis of disrupted circadian rhythms in families.
+This understanding will help address sleep disruption and other poor outcomes in families with autism, as well as increase our understanding of the role of circadian rhythms in neurodevelopment in a family context.

 If you would like to know more about this project, please read the following Irish Times article Autism and sleep disruption – a family affair.